-Clinton News: Hillary Clinton Named 2016 Person Of The Year By ‘The Guardian’
+Clinton News: Hillary Clinton Named 2016 Person Of The Year By The Guardian

 Indeed, Hillary Clinton made news with every step of her campaign, and made history as the first woman to run for president, an act that many framers of the United States Constitution may have once considered an impossible task.
 She also made history by being the candidate with the most faithless electors in 100 years, among many other accomplishments.

-As Time Magazine notes, it may be up to another woman to continue this effort, although as the Inquisitr previously reported, Hillary Clinton left supporters hanging on her future political plans in an end of the year email.
+As Time Magazine notes, it may be up to another woman to continue this effort, although as The Inquisitr previously reported, Hillary Clinton left supporters hanging on her future political plans in an end of the year email.

 But for The Guardian in Nigeria, who has named her the 2016 Person of the Year, it was her values and her decades of service to families, and Clinton’s ability to rise above the fray with an “uncommon dignity” in a divisive campaign that garnered her this endorsement of 2016 Person of the Year.
 The Guardian notes her opponent was a “skyscraper of empty promises” and had a unique “definition of the truth.”